prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 The chart has added 3 [dependencies](#dependencies).

 - Node-Exporter, Kube-State-Metrics: These components are loaded as dependencies into the chart, and are relatively simple components
 - Grafana: The Grafana chart is more feature-rich than this chart - it contains a sidecar that is able to load data sources and dashboards from configmaps deployed into the same cluster.
-For more information check out the [documentation for the chart](https://github.com/grafana/helm-charts/blob/main/charts/grafana/README.md)
+For more information, check out the [documentation for the chart](https://github.com/grafana/helm-charts/blob/main/charts/grafana/README.md)

 #### Kubelet Service